seethespark/i-flicks/README.md

 	cd node_modules/i-flicks/views
 	mv runOnce.done.hbs runOnce.hbs *OR* rename runOnce.done.hbs runOnce.hbs

+There is currently a bug in Fluent-FFmpeg which means videos in portrait mode cause a crash.
+Open file below your install folder at ./node_modults/i-flicks/node_modules/fluent_ffmpeg/lib/ffprobe.js
+Add  "lines = lines.filter(Boolean);" to line 15.
+Check the [Github issue](https://github.com/fluent-ffmpeg/node-fluent-ffmpeg/issues/404) for updates.

 Create a node application, create a "settings" object with paths to the software installed above and require i-flicks....
 For example, add this to a file called app.js